sotrh/learn-wgpu/docs/beginner/tutorial7-instancing/README.md

 <div class="warning">

-Make sure if you add new instances to the `Vec` that you recreate the `instance_buffer` and as well as `uniform_bind_group`, otherwise you're new instances won't show up correctly.
+Make sure if you add new instances to the `Vec` that you recreate the `instance_buffer` and as well as `uniform_bind_group`, otherwise your new instances won't show up correctly.

 </div>